mfnalex/Spigot-UpdateChecker/README.md

 - Spiget API
 - Polymart API
 - GitHub Release Tags
+- Hangar
 - Your own custom URL pointing to a text file
+- Everything else, if you write your own tiny parser

 ## Maven